zimmermanc/evident-automation/autoremediate/aws/docs/default_vpc_walkthrough.md

 This document walks through the steps to create an ESP custom signature, configure ESP SNS integration, and send alerts as events to Lambda for remediation.
 The auto-remediation script used in this walkthrough attempts to delete the AWS default VPC from offending regions.

-:warning:  Deleting the default VPC is a permanent action.
-You must contact AWS Support if you want to create a new default VPC.

-:point_right: For more information, please see https://aws.amazon.com/premiumsupport/knowledge-center/deleted-default-vpc/

 #### Create ESP Custom Signature